 After Atlanta I did a fellowship in Munich, Germany on mobility culture in megacities and then moved to Santiago, Chile to work for the Bus Rapid Transit Centre of Excellence.
 Through a convergence of factors I ended up in Boston with a position at the MBTA/Massachusetts Department of Transportation.

 My journey from community organizer to academic researcher to public agency administrator with stops in Europe and South America helps me contextualize public transport within changing political frameworks.
-I try to use this experience to build interdisciplinary and community-academic-government collaboration to restructure public transport and urban space.
+I use this experience to build interdisciplinary and community-academic-government collaboration to restructure public transport and urban space.

 Please contact me at email@example.com if you are interested in my work or want copies of my papers.